gosu-lang/example-gradle-simple/README.md

   1. The Gosu plugin must be explicitly applied, but it will automatically apply the Java plugin
   2. A compile dependency on `org.gosu-lang.gosu:gosu-core-api` must be specified
   3. `compileGosu` and `compileTestGosu` tasks are automatically added to the build

+**Important note:** Although this example compiles Java sources (if present) followed by Gosu sources, Gosu compilation will fail if Java classes in the same module are referenced.
+Additional build configuration is required.

 ## Usage/Outcome
 Executing `$ ./gradlew clean test` should produce the following output: